-Article 4(3) of the SSM Regulation provides that, for the purposes of carrying out its supervisory tasks, the ECB should apply all relevant EU law and, where this law is composed of directives, the national legislation transposing those directives.
+Article 4(3) of the SSM Regulation provides that, for the purposes of carrying out its supervisory tasks, the ECB should apply all relevant EU law and, where this law is composed of directives, the national law transposing those directives.
 Authorisation requirements are covered mainly in Articles 8 and 10 to 14 of the CRD IV; these articles are minimum harmonisation provisions, meaning that national law can set additional authorisation requirements.
-Consequently, when taking authorisation decisions within the SSM, the ECB applies the authorisation requirements laid down in national legislation transposing the relevant CRD IV provisions, as well as any specific national legal requirements.
+Consequently, when taking authorisation decisions within the SSM, the ECB applies the authorisation requirements laid down in national legislation transposing the relevant CRD IV provisions, as well as any national legal specificity.
 This can give rise to differences in the treatment of licence applications across Member States.

-4 Council Regulation (EU) No 1024/2013 of 15 October 2013 conferring specific tasks on the European Central Bank concerning policies relating to the prudential supervision of credit institutions (OJ L 287, 29.10.2013, p.
+Council Regulation (EU) No 1024/2013 of 15 October 2013 conferring specific tasks on the European Central Bank concerning policies relating to the prudential supervision of credit institutions (OJ L 287, 29.10.2013, p.
 63).

-5 Regulation (EU) No 468/2014 of the European Central Bank of 16 April 2014 establishing the framework for cooperation within the Single Supervisory Mechanism between the European Central Bank and national competent authorities and with national designated authorities (SSM Framework Regulation) (ECB/2014/17) (OJ L 141, 14.5.2014, p.
+Regulation (EU) No 468/2014 of the European Central Bank of 16 April 2014 establishing the framework for cooperation within the Single Supervisory Mechanism between the European Central Bank and national competent authorities and with national designated authorities (SSM Framework Regulation) (ECB/2014/17) (OJ L 141, 14.5.2014, p.
 1).

-6 For more detail, see Section 6 - Procedural considerations.
+&lt;sup>6 See for more details Section 6 - Procedural considerations